 I’ve been through this, it’s very difficult to get past your own stuff when it comes to addressing this with family members.
 It is, it’s difficult to get past your own stuff.
 But once you are able to feel confident in yourself and know that you are more worthy than they’re treating you, you are more significant, you are more important, you are more valuable, and you deserve respect, you deserve kindness, you deserve to be treated as you treat others.
 Once you really align with that, you’ll have no problem standing up and saying, Hey, what you did was very disrespectful.
 Could you please not do that again?

 Yeah, no problem.
 But you know, it takes some time to get there.
 We’ll be right back.

-I’m gonna address one more item that I didn’t address in the last segment when it comes to dealing with passive aggressive or negative people.
-With Matt’s email, he said something that his mom or I think his parents, they can tend to be negative, you know, negative in general.
-So maybe not passive aggressive toward him but just negative people.
+I’m gonna address one more item that I didn’t address in the last segment when it comes to dealing with passive-aggressive or negative people.
+With Matt’s email, he said something that his mom or I think his parents, they can tend to be negative in general.
+So maybe not passive-aggressive toward him but just negative people.

 My mission is to focus on the negativity, but don’t say Oh, you’re always complaining about that.
 When are you going to stop complaining that?
 You don’t become reactionary?
 What I want you to do at this point, or at least what you can try is to focus on the person’s emotional state about what they’re talking about.

 For example, for Matt, his mom says, I don’t know how her husband puts up with her.
 She’s always complaining.
 If Matt is being observant and inquisitive and wants to stay out of reaction mode and actually wants to find a way to get past this negativity, and maybe even minimize it for the future, it is to bring the attention back on the emotional state of the person, in this case, his mom.